 The sunset on the mountains put an end on the first Moroccan Tour day.
 A tiring but amazing day.

-Have you been in a Morocco?
+Have you been to Morocco?
 Did you take the Moroccan tour to the desert?
-How many showers you did you have?
+How many showers did you have?